ciscoheat/sveltekit-superforms/README.md

 ## Submit behavior

 Making the user understand that things are happening when they submit the form is imperative for the best possible user experience.
-Fortunately, there are plenty of options that facitilates that, with sensible defaults.
+Fortunately, there are plenty of options for that, with sensible defaults.

 ```ts
 clearOnSubmit: 'errors' | 'message' | 'errors-and-message' | 'none' = 'errors-and-message'